mcdexio/documents/en/perpetual-deployment.md

-# How to deploy contracts.
+# How to deploy contracts

 **Checkout contracts code from repository**